nikolagas/R-log-regression/README.md

 For more information on the dataset: "https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Original%29"

-Alternatively, you can download it by running the following in RStudio:
+You can download it by running the following in RStudio:

     url <- "https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/wdbc.data"
     data <- read.csv(url, header = FALSE)